Explore how interest works on your savings and how tax can affect what you get as a return.

 You can also pay less tax if you qualify for one of the following:

-This lets you transfer up to £1,250 of your personal allowance to your husband, wife or civil partner.
+This lets you transfer up to £1,260 of your personal allowance to your husband, wife or civil partner.
 This could reduce their tax liability by up to £252 (for the 2021/22 tax year).

-The transferring partner must have an annual income of £12,500 or less and the receiving partner must be a basic rate taxpayer.
+The transferring partner must normally have an annual income of £12,570 or less and the receiving partner must be a basic rate taxpayer.

 You can transfer this allowance to your spouse or civil partner if you do not earn enough of an income to benefit from the full allowance.